crownwcg/KVStore/README.md

 The project assumes no servers will fail such that 2 Phase Commit will not stall.
 Consequently, whenever a client issues a PUT or a DELETE to *any* server replica, that receiving replica will ensure the updates have been received and commited.

+It's now extended to implement PAXOS algorithms with proposer and acceptors.
+There are assumptions about this project:

+* The server receiving the request from the client is the proposer.

+* The proposer will not fail.

+* There are three status of servers, PREPARED: the proposer prepares the vote to acceptors, PROMISED: acceptors promise the vote, ACCEPTED: the proposal is about to be committed.

+* Rejection happens when concurrence of requests happens, low vote will be left.

+The server now can be extended to more than 5 servers running concurrently.

 #### Go to directory